-Making a bequest to the Australia Defence Association in your Will helps us to help Australia's defence and strategic security well into the future.
+Leaving a bequest to the Australia Defence Association in your Will helps ensure real public debate concerning the strategic security of your children, grandchildren and other future Australians.

-National defence and strategic security have long been regarded as the first responsibility of any government.
+Australia's current and future strategic security has long been regarded as the first responsibility of any government.

-But because there a few or no votes in it in the short term such responsibilities are perennially neglected, in relative and absolute terms, by Australian governments of all political persuasions.
+But, because there a few or no votes now in properly meeting this responsibility, this principle generally gets insufficient attention by Australian governments of all political persuasions.